ayberkdikcinar/devops-soup/linux/commands-cheatsheet.md

 - `touch file` - Creates a new file.
 - `rm file` - Removes a file.
 - `mv file1 file2` - Renames or moves a file from file1 to file2.
-- `cp file1 file2` - Copies a file from file1 to file2.
+- `mv file1 file2` - Renames or moves a file from file1 to file2.
+- `rsync -a <source> <destination>` - Usage of rsync
+- `rsync -a remote_user@remote_host_or_ip:/opt/media/ /opt/media/` - Transfers data from a remote to a local machine.
+Replace the source and destination to achieve opposite (local to remote).
+- `rsync -a /var/www/public_html/ /var/www/public_html_backup/` - When synchronizing directories.
 - `cp -r directory1 directory2` - Copies a directory and its contents recursively.

 ## Directory Operations